etnt/system_monitor/CUSTOM_METRICS.md

 ## Create a Grafana Dashboard

-You will find a dasboard for Grafana of the metrics here:
+You will find a dashboard for Grafana of the metrics here:
 `docker/grafana/dashboards/memory.json`.